Class 9 Exam > Class 9 Notes > Science Class 9 > Worksheet Solutions: Motion

 Q.15.
 State an important characteristic of uniform circular motion.
 Name the force which brings about uniform circular motion.

-An important characteristic of uniform circular motion is that the direction of motion in it changes continuously with time, so it is accelerated.
-Centripetal force brings about uniform circular motion.
+Ans: An important characteristic of uniform circular motion is that the direction of motion changes continuously over time, indicating that it is accelerated.
+The force responsible for this type of motion is called centripetal force.

 The document Motion Class 9 Worksheet Science Chapter 7 is a part of the Class 9 Course Science Class 9.